ng-doc/ng-doc/apps/ng-doc/src/app/docs/getting-started/installation/index.md

 # {{ NgDocPage.title }}

+Before installing the library, you will need the Angular application that you will use to display your documentation.

 ## Automatic (recommended)

 To install the NgDoc, you can use the command above.
-This command will automatically install and add the library to your project.
+This command will automatically install and add the library to your project, and configure it.

 ```bash
 ng add @ng-doc/add@beta
 ```

+By default NgDoc uses your project's `sourceRoot` as the directory where you should create documentation, you can always change this, see the `*GettingStartedConfiguration` article for more details

 ## Manual